dmetri333/FormValidation/README.md

 ```HTML
 <input type="text" name="" value="" required data-notempty="" data-response="bootstrap" />
 ```
-You can create as many diffrent responses as you like, and use any one you like on each field.
+You can create as many different responses as you like, and use any one you like on each field.